Prisoner (Miley Cyrus song): Composition and lyrics

 "Prisoner" draws influence from Olivia Newton-John's "Physical" (1981).
 Dua Lipa, who features on Cyrus's track, already sampled it earlier in 2020, in her own song called "Physical".

 Cyrus described "Prisoner" as a perfect blend of her and Lipa's styles.
-It is a dance, dark-pop, disco-punk, disco-rock, glam rock and nu-disco track with a length of two minutes and forty nine seconds.
+It is a dark-pop, disco-punk, disco-rock, glam rock and nu-disco track with a length of two minutes and forty nine seconds.
 The song draws influence from and references Olivia Newton-John's 1981 single "Physical".
 Earlier in 2020, the track was already sampled by Dua Lipa in her own song, also called "Physical".
 "Prisoner" was composed using 4/4 in the key of E minor, with a moderately-fast tempo of 126–132 beats per minute.
 Cyrus' and Lipa's vocals range from the low note of B_{3} to the high note of C_{5}.

 The lyrics to "Prisoner" relate to angst inspired by isolation feelings and were described by critics as a "heartache anthem" and a "glam declaration of independence".
 In an article about the song's lyrics for Elle, Alyssa Bailey described the track as "a dark song that captures what it's like to be trapped in an unhealthy, manipulative relationship where their partner keeps pulling them back".
 Some parallels can be drawn between the lyrics to "Prisoner" and Cyrus' old songs.
 The verse: "I try to replace it with the city lights" is an allusion to Cyrus' 2019 song "Slide Away", about her separation from then-husband Liam Hemsworth, on which she sings: "So won't you slide away?/Back to the ocean, I'll go back to the city lights".
 Another reference to an old Cyrus song can be found in the pre-chorus where she sings: "You keep making it harder to stay", which is a contrast to the lyrics to her 2010 song "Stay" that contains the lyric "And if you ask me, I will stay".

 As "Prisoner" was released during the COVID-19 pandemic, Cyrus felt that it also reflects being in quarantine: "I mean, in a way...
 I feel too, I mean, we're just trapped in our emotions right now.
 I mean, really me, there's no escaping it.
 It's like, 'Locked up, can't get you off my mind.'
 Anything that you've tried to suppress or compartmentalize at that point, it's coming up.
 It's yours to own, to own it or release it."